Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/Linux/SELinux/selinux-create-own-service-policy.md

 ---

-### Additional Note: Handling Other Directories for Service Read/Write Access
+## Create a Supplementary Module (Storage Module)

-This guide uses a modular SELinux policy design, separating access for different file groups.
+This guide recommends a modular approach to SELinux policy, separating access for different file groups:

-- **Core policy module:** Grants fundamental access to the service’s installation and configuration directories.
+- The **core policy module** grants fundamental access to the service’s installation and configuration directories.
-- **Supplementary/storage module(s):** Handle access to data or variable directories your service needs to read/write, such as `/var/log/mysvc/`, `/var/cache/mysvc/`, or `/var/lib/mysvc/`.
+- The **supplementary "storage" module** handles access to variable data or shared directories your service needs to read/write, such as `/var/log/mysvc/`, `/var/cache/mysvc/`, or `/var/lib/mysvc/`.

 **Best Practice:**
-If your service requires access to shared or variable directories (especially under `/var/`), define this access in a dedicated supplementary policy module.
-This approach:
+Defining access to shared or variable directories in a dedicated supplementary policy module keeps your SELinux policy maintainable and flexible.
-- Keeps your policy modular, making future updates or troubleshooting easier.
-- Allows you to adjust permissions for variable data independently from core service logic.
+It allows you to adjust permissions for variable data independently of core service logic, and simplifies updates or troubleshooting.

-> **Granularity Tip:**
+> **Type Granularity:**
 > In this example, we define a *catch-all* type (`mysvcd_var_t`) for all variable service data.
-> If you need stricter separation—for example, isolating logs from caches or application data—define more granular types such as `mysvcd_var_log_t`, `mysvcd_var_cache_t`, and so on, and assign them to the corresponding directories.
+> For stricter separation (logs vs. cache, etc.), define more granular types (e.g., `mysvcd_var_log_t`, `mysvcd_var_cache_t`) and assign them to the respective directories.

-**Example .te for variable data directory: `mysvcd_storage.te`:**
+### 1. Create Policy Module Source `.te` For Storage

+File: **mysvcd_storage.te:**

-For the case files/directories your service accesses are those assigned with predefined/shared labels:
+For accessing files/directories with predefined/shared labels:

 ```te
 module mysvcd_storage 1.0;